crate/cratedb-guide/docs/integrate/powerbi/service.rst

 Once successful, go to the *Users* tab and select the users you would like to be able to access this data source to publish reports.

-Now, navigate back to the Power BI Service and click on the extra options for your ``population report`` data set, and click *Schedule refresh*.
+Now, navigate back to the Power BI service and click on the extra options for your ``population report`` data set, and click *Schedule refresh*.

 .. figure:: /_assets/img/integrations/powerbi/powerbi-schedule-refresh.png